A film by Penelope Maunsell and Kenny Dalsheimer

 Bending Sticks celebrates Patrick Dougherty’s majestic art and explores how childhood fascinations feed the soul of this amazingly prolific and insightful artist.
 After over a quarter century of building stick sculptures of beauty, mystery and organic power in communities around the world, Dougherty has established himself as one of America’s great living environmental artists.

-The heart of the film is the creation of five Dougherty commissions at different locations – inside the new wing of the NC Museum of Art, on Main Street in Rock Hill, SC, at a private home in Chapel Hill, NC, at the Bascom Art Center in the mountains of NC, and at the gardens of Dumbarton Oaks in Washington, DC.
-At each location viewers see how Dougherty and others transform piles of sticks into energetic lines and exhuberant forms.
-Many of his projects invite collaboration and engage communities in the making and viewing of his very public art.
+The heart of Bending Sticks is the creation of five Dougherty commissions – inside the new wing of the NC Museum of Art, on Main Street in Rock Hill, SC, at a private home in Chapel Hill, NC, at the Bascom Art Center in the NC mountains, and at Dumbarton Oaks in Washington, DC.
+At each site viewers marvel at how Dougherty and others transform piles of sticks into energetic lines and expressive forms.